srobo/docs/kit/wifi.md

 Your robot has now set up its very own WiFi network!
 It will initially have a name starting with `robot-ZZZ` followed by some random numbers.

 You can now connect to your robot in the same way you normally connect to a WiFi network.
-You will need a WiFi key to be able to connect and you can find this inside any robot.zip that you have exported from the IDE.
-Just have a look inside `robot-settings.toml` on the USB drive containing your code.
+You will need a WiFi key to be able to connect and you can find this inside `robot-settings.toml` on the USB drive containing your code.

 These details can also be printed using:
 ~~~~ python